hugowindisch/swallow/MANUAL.md

     myContainer.getChild('myChild').setHtmlFlowing({position: 'relative'}, false);
 ```

+TODO: setHtmlFlowing is still a bit of a mysterious function with weird arguments.
+The good thing is that we now have (in the editor and examples) a good documentation of many possible use cases (easily search-able with grep).
+At some point, the function should probably be renamed 'flow' and its argument made less cryptic.

 ##Development: Interfacing with Server Services
+Most client side applications display data items that are retrieved from a server through http requests (ex: a list of users).
+Consequently most http applications are tightly coupled to one or more http services that must exist at development time.

-Most client side applications present data that originates from a server.
-To facilitate the whole development process (and avoid same origin conflicts), swallowapps can run as a middleware in your Express, Connect or barebones NodeJS development server.
+To facilitate the whole development process (and avoid same origin conflicts), swallowapps can run as a middleware in your Express, Connect or bare bones NodeJS development server.
 All swallowapps urls share the same /swallow/ root (to avoid polluting your url namespace).

 Here is how swallowapps can run in Express or Connect:
 '''javascript